Reconfigurable Intelligent Surface-Assisted Cell-Free Massive MIMO Systems Over Spatially-Correlated Channels

-We emphasize that the optimal phase shifts solution to problem~\eqref{Prob:NMSEk} is obtained by exploiting the statistical CSI that include the large-scale fading coefficients and the covariance matrices.
+We emphasize that the optimal phase shifts obtained by solving the problem in~\eqref{Prob:NMSEk} are independent of the instantaneous CSI and depend only on the statistical CSI, i.e., the large-scale fading coefficients and the channel covariance matrices.
 Problem~\eqref{Prob:NMSEk} is a fractional program, whose globally-optimal solution is not simple to be obtained for an RIS with a large number of independently tunable elements.
-Nonetheless, in the special network setup where the direct links from the APs to the users are weak enough to be negligible with respect to the RIS-assisted links, the optimal solution to problem~\eqref{Prob:NMSEk} is available in a closed-form expression as summarized in Corollary~\ref{corollary:EqualPhase}. \begin{corollary} If the direct links are weak enough to be negligible and the RIS-assisted channels are spatially correlated as formulated in \eqref{eq:CovarMa}, the optimal maximizer of the optimization problem in \eqref{Prob:NMSEk} is $\theta_1 = \ldots = \theta_N$, i.e., the equal phase shift design is optimal. \end{corollary} \begin{proof} See Appendix~\ref{appendix:CorMSEk}. \end{proof} Corollary~\ref{corollary:EqualPhase} provides a simple but effective option to design the phase shifts of the RIS while ensuring the optimal estimation of the aggregated channels according to the sum-NMSE minimization criterion, provided that the direct link are completely blocked and the spatial correlation model in \eqref{eq:CovarMa} holds true.
-Therefore, an efficient channel estimation protocol can be designed even in the presence of an RIS with a large number of scattering elements.
-The numerical results in Section~\ref{Sec:NumRes} show that the phase shift design in Corollary~\ref{corollary:EqualPhase} offers good gains in terms of net throughput even if the direct links are not negligible. \begin{remark} The proposed optimization method of the phase shifts of the RIS is based on the minimization of the sum-NMSE, and it is, therefore, based on improving the channel estimation quality.
+Nonetheless, in the special network setup where the direct links from the APs to the users are weak enough to be negligible with respect to the RIS-assisted links, the optimal solution to problem~\eqref{Prob:NMSEk} is available in a closed-form expression as in Corollary~\ref{corollary:EqualPhase}. \begin{corollary} If the direct links are weak enough to be negligible and the RIS-assisted channels are spatially correlated as formulated in \eqref{eq:CovarMa}, the optimal minimizer of the optimization problem in \eqref{Prob:NMSEk} is $\theta_1 = \ldots = \theta_N$, i.e., the equal phase shift design is optimal. \end{corollary} \begin{proof} See Appendix~\ref{appendix:CorMSEk}. \end{proof} If the direct links are completely blocked and the spatial correlation model in \eqref{eq:CovarMa} holds, Corollary~\ref{corollary:EqualPhase} provides a simple but effective option to design the phase shifts of the RIS while ensuring the optimal estimation of the aggregated channels according to the sum-NMSE minimization criterion.
+Therefore, an efficient channel estimation protocol can be designed even in the presence of an RIS equipped with a large number of engineered scattering elements.
+The numerical results in Section~\ref{Sec:NumRes} show that the phase shifts design obtained in Corollary~\ref{corollary:EqualPhase} offers good gains in terms of net throughput even if the direct links cannot be completely ignored. \begin{remark} The proposed optimization method of the phase shifts of the RIS is based on the minimization of the sum-NMSE, and it is, therefore, based on improving the channel estimation quality.